-The Difference Between Hiring an Agency and Handing Off Marketing
+The Difference Between Hiring an Agency and Having Marketing Owned

-Hiring an agency does not always mean marketing is off your plate.
-Here is the difference between vendor activity and true ownership.
+Hiring an agency does not always give you marketing ownership.
+Here is the difference between vendor activity and one accountable partner.

-Hiring an agency and handing off marketing are not the same thing.
+Hiring an agency and having marketing owned are not the same thing.

-An agency can still leave the owner managing the work.
+An agency can still leave leadership managing the work.

 You have calls.
 Reports.
 Approvals.
 Strategy decks.
 Platform access.
 Questions about budget.
 Questions about creative.
-Questions about why the leads are bad.
+Questions about why the leads, inquiries, or opportunities are not turning into anything useful.

 Agencies Often Own a Slice

-One agency runs ads.
-A freelancer updates the website.
-Someone else posts content.
+One team runs ads.
+A contractor updates the website.
+Someone else writes content.
 A software tool sends review requests.
-The owner tries to connect the dots.
+An internal person tries to connect the dots.

 When results are unclear, everyone can point somewhere else.

 The ad person says the site is not converting.
 The web person says the traffic is wrong.
-The content person says SEO takes time.
-The owner is stuck in the middle.
+The content person says visibility takes time.
+Leadership is stuck in the middle.

 That includes the obvious work and the connective tissue: